 Type Coercion is the conversion of one type of object to a new object of a different type with similar content.
 Tapestry frequently must coerce objects from one type to another.
-A common example is the coercion of a string into an integer or a double.
+A common example is the coercion of string "5" into an integer 5 or a double 5.0.

 Although type coercions happen more inside tapestry-core (including coercions of ), they may also happen inside tapestry-ioc, such as when injecting a value, rather than a service, into a builder method.